 Tarragona is perhaps best known for its previous incarnation as Tarraco, the Roman capital of the Iberian Peninsula.
 Many of its historic remains are exceptionally well preserved, which earned the city the title of UNESCO World Heritage Site in 2000.
+So don’t think it twice and go to a day trip to Tarragona!

 The city was first captured by the Romans in 218 BC.
 They constructed an infrastructure with everything from an amphitheatre and aqueduct, to a forum with spaces for business and temples for worship, roads, and of course strongly fortified city walls to protect its perimeter.
 The walls themselves are considered to be the oldest remaining Roman structure outside Italy, and you can walk along some of these remains and catch some great views through the slits in the stone which were originally made for firing arrows.